jonakeys/battleship/README.md

 4 Submarines	  (1) (1) (1) (1)

 -- BATTLE --
-In turn, each players gets to fire a shot.
+In turn, each player fires a shot.
 When it hits, the number of the ship is revealed.
-When it misses, a 'M' is displayed on the field.
+When it misses, an 'M' is displayed on the field.